-Successful completion of the first years' course Introduction to the Study of Islam.
-If you do not meet this requirement, but would still like to take the course, please mail both professor Nico Kaptein and Coordinator of Studies, well in advance of the start of the course, indicating the reasons for your interest.
-The maximum number of students allowed in this seminar is 20.
+Successful completion of the first years' course Introduction to the Study of Islam, or another academic introductory course to Islam.
+If you do not meet this requirement, but would still like to take the course, please mail both professor Nico Kaptein and Coordinator of Studies, well in advance of the start of the course, indicating the reasons for your interest, as well as the ground on which you think you can be admitted.
+The maximum number of students allowed in this seminar is 15.

-The format of this course is a seminar and requires student presentations and active participation in the discussions on the weekly readings.
+The format of this course is a seminar and requires student presentations and active participation in the discussions on the weekly reading assignments.
 The seminar addresses the history and current manifestations of Islam in Southeast Asia, with a focus on the largest country of the region, Indonesia.
-It approaches the history, doctrines, and practices of Islam in Southeast Asia, as well as its relation with the colonial and present-day nation states.
+It approaches the history, doctrines, and practices of Islam in Southeast Asia, as well as its relation with the colonial and present-day nation states..

 Mode of instruction

-2) weekly reading report, to be uploaded via Blackboard
+Weekly reading report, to be uploaded via Brightspace

-2) weekly reading report, to be uploaded via Blackboard: 10%
+Weekly reading report, to be uploaded via Brightspace: 30%

 There will be a re-sit of the final exam.
 The grade for this re-sit will replace the grade of the first final examination and have a weight of 50%.

 The course is an integrated whole.
 The final examination and the assignments must be completed in the same academic year.
 No partial marks can be carried over into following years.

 Inspection and feedback